ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

             url: 'https://github.com/ppoffice/hexo-theme-icarus'
 {% endcodeblock %}

+You can also display custom copyright text at the footer section:

+{% codeblock _config.icarus.yml lang:yaml %}
+footer:
+    copyright: Made with 💖
+{% endcodeblock %}

 ### Code Highlight

 If you have enabled code highlighting in Hexo, you can customize the code blocks with `highlight` settings